-As a Manchester SEO company a lot of our clients ask us about Page Rank so we decided to write a brief definition for Page Rank in real terms and how it effects your SEO.
+As a Manchester SEO company, a lot of our clients ask us about Page Rank so we decided to write a brief definition for Page Rank in real terms and how it affects your SEO.